girlscript/winter-of-contributing/Frontend_Web_Development_React_Angular_Vue/React/Week 2/Components.md

 Hello Jimmy!
 Welcome to GWOC!
 Hello Jack!
 Welcome to GWOC!
 ```
 This is a complete Information about React Components.
 Now you should practise by your hand to create some components and pass some props to it and try to render it, you will be able to understand the concept of components.
-Okay let's disscuss the types of it.
+Okay let's discuss the types of it.

 ## Types of Components